nasa/cumulus/docs/upgrade-notes/upgrade-task-file-schemas.md

 For an example workflow integrating all of these changes, please see our example [ingest and publish workflow](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/ingest_and_publish_granule_workflow.asl.json).

 #### Optional - Integrate granuleDuplicates information

+**Please note** that the `granuleDuplicates` output is purely **informational** and does not have any bearing on the separate configuration for how duplicates should be handled.

 You can include `granuleDuplicates` output from the `sync-granule` or `move-granules` tasks in your workflow messages like so: